davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

   refer to the following subsections for details.

 leaf
-  ``leaf`` function attribute
-  Calls to external functions with this attribute must return to the current compilation unit only by return or by exception handling.
+  ``leaf`` function attributeCalls to external functions with this attribute must return to the current compilation unit only by return or by exception handling.
 In particular, leaf functions are not allowed to call callback function passed to it from the current compilation unit or directly call functions exported by the unit or longjmp